PolyCatDev/PolyCatDev/README.md

 # Hi, I'm PolyCat

-I like hacking things together and making them work.
+Just an artist and programmer that likes penguins and hot chocolate

 ###